swrobel/meta-surf-forecast/README.md

 ## TODO

+* [ ] Update Surfline v2 API to use their new [7-point rating scale](https://support.surfline.com/hc/en-us/articles/14006471584411-Surfline-s-surf-rating)
 * [ ] Figure out a way to convey forecast certainty in charts (ie: most forecasts are in agreement, or they disagree by a wide margin)
 * [ ] Explore [lazy-loading components](https://github.com/twobin/react-lazyload)
 * [ ] Explore [SSR](https://github.com/reactjs/react-rails#server-side-rendering) for possibly faster browser paint